Coverage correlation: detecting singular dependencies between random variables: Theoretical guarantees

-\end{thm} We remark that the above concentration is not sub-Gaussian for large deviations due to the fact that the spacings between consecutive order statistics of the uniformly random reference points $\bs U$ and $\bs V$ have sub-Gamma tails and deviate from the expected spacing of $1/(n+1)$.
-However, if we use the grid reference as in Theorem~\ref{Thm:PopulationLimitGrid}, which has constant spacing between consecutive grid points, a sub-Gaussian concentration is available. \begin{prop} Let $P^{(X,Y)}$ be a Borel probability measure on $\mathbb{R}^2$ and let $\kappa_n^{X,Y;\mathrm{grid}}$ be defined as in Theorem~\ref{Thm:PopulationLimitGrid}.
-There exists a universal constant $C>0$ such that for any $t>0$, we have
+Another benefit of using the grid reference is a stronger concentration result.
+The concentration result in Theorem~\ref{thm: concentration} is not sub-Gaussian for large deviations due to the fact that the spacings between consecutive order statistics of the uniformly random reference points $\bs U$ and $\bs V$ have sub-Gamma tails and deviate from the expected spacing of $1/(n+1)$.
+However, if we use the uniform grid reference, which has constant spacing between consecutive grid points, a sub-Gaussian concentration is available.